 Qualitative researchers have warned about the utilization of numbers or percentages when analyzing qualitative data, as this approach may overestimate participants' responses (same person responding two or three times).
 As such, in instances in which participants' responses could not be placed in a binary category (i.e. "Yes" or "No" response), percentages have not been calculated.
-However, in instances in which responses could be placed in a binary category, two different approaches were employed: first, percentages have been calculated based on number of responses out of the total number of participants who provided a response.
+However, in instances in which responses could be placed in a binary category, two different approaches were employed: first, percentages have been calculated based on number of responses out of the total number of participants per cluster and, secondly, percentages based on the number of responses out of total participants who provided a response.